Water Monitoring Community Scientist

 Seeking Volunteers for Monthly & Weekly Monitoring

 This is your chance to make a real difference.
-Join our group of dedicated citizen scientists working to monitor and improve the water quality of our three rivers and their tributaries.
-OARS staff fully train volunteers, and all equipment is provided.
-See below for training dates and information.
+Join our group of dedicated community scientists working to monitor and improve the water quality of our three rivers and their tributaries.
+OARS staff fully train volunteers, all equipment is provided, and volunteers must be 18 years or older.
+Training dates and sign-up information for the upcoming season will be available soon.

 Additionally, bi-weekly on Monday mornings, some volunteers collect bacteria samples to monitor the health of the rivers for recreational purposes.